darwinist-io/darwinist-io.github.io/_posts/2024-12-18-panacea-or-placebo.markdown

 ---
 layout: post
 title: "Panacea or Placebo?
 The Prescription for Language Models in Healthcare"
-date: 2025-01-28
+date: 2024-12-18
 categories: [AI, Healthcare, Technology]
 tags: [LLM, ChatGPT, medical-ai, healthcare-technology, artificial-intelligence]
 author: Scott Marshall and Andrew Holway
-excerpt: "According to the World Health Organisation, large language models (LLMs) have been adopted faster than any consumer application in history.
-But when we're talking about using them in safety critical situations, in matters of life and death, can they really be relied upon?"
+excerpt: "Large language models are being adopted faster than any technology in history, but in life-or-death settings like healthcare, can they be trusted?
+We explore how language models are being used today—and what it will take to use them safely tomorrow."
 ---